Ekona

 In this light, a Pandemic Basic Income, appropriately defined, could prove an important tool in confronting the crisis as well as changing the social balance in favour of labour.
 It could be an effective way to deliver a blow to neoliberal financialised capitalism that has dominated economic and social life for four decades.
 The PBI would be a key element to reactivate demand and, of course, improve the living conditions of the population.
 Furthermore, it could be an important step to support a wave of public investment to reactivate and restructure supply side in favour of labour.
 The policy would be particularly important in peripheral EU countries that have been hit hard by coronavirus and have so far been unable to respond with sufficient vigour.
 The evidence below refers particularly to Spain.

 The policy would work as a negative income tax for 2020, implying that the income could partly or totally be collected again through taxes at the end of the tax exercise.
 The effect on aggregate demand would be strong impact.
 We estimate that the multiplier effect of the expenditure in Spain would be larger than 1.3, that is, for each euro spent there would be an increase of GDP by more than 1.3 euros.
 As GDP expands, the government deficit will proportionately decline.
 Furthermore, a substantial part of the expenditure on PBI would return to government in the form of tax revenue.
-Our conservative estimates indicate that approximately 50% of the expenditure would be collected again
+Our conservative estimates indicate that approximately 50% of the expenditure would be collected again.

 The combined effect of the expenditure multiplier and the recovery of tax revenues would reduce the fiscal cost of PBI to just 3.9% of GDP.
 Sensitivity analysis and extending the payment of PBI to 12 months gives a range of net fiscal cost from 2% to 6% of GDP, which is hardly unmanageable in view of current policies by the major capitalist states.
 Furthermore, we estimate that Spain would save at least 15bn euros in unemployment benefits until the end of 2020 and the public healthcare bill would be smaller by several billion euros.